cloudfoundry/routing-perf-release/README.md

 bosh run errand throughputramp
 ```

-Errand will upload CPU stats and performa results to an S3 bucket specified in the manifest.
+Errand will upload CPU stats and performance results to an S3 bucket specified in the manifest.

 ## Running Jupyter Notebook for displaying graphs